Verifying Switched System Stability With Logic: Introduction

 \rref{sec:loopinv} identifies key loop invariants underlying stability arguments for various classes of switching mechanisms and derives sound stability proof rules for those mechanisms.
-Crucially, these \emph{syntactic derivations} are built from \dL's sound foundations for hybrid program reasoning~\cite{Platzer18,DBLP:journals/jar/Platzer17}, \emph{without} the need to introduce new mathematical concepts such as non-classical weak solutions or nondifferentiable Lyapunov functions~\cite{4518905,4806347}. \rref{sec:impl} uses these derivations to implement support for switched systems in the \KeYmaeraX prover based on \dL~\cite{DBLP:conf/cade/FultonMQVP15}, including a modeling interface for switched systems, automatic search for Lyapunov function candidates, and sound verification of switched system stability specifications.
+Crucially, these \emph{syntactic derivations} are built from \dL's sound foundations for hybrid program reasoning~\cite{Platzer18,DBLP:journals/jar/Platzer17}, \emph{without} the need to introduce new mathematical concepts such as non-classical weak solutions or nondifferentiable Lyapunov functions~\cite{4518905,4806347}.
+The remaining practical challenge is how to (automatically) find suitable Lyapunov function candidates for a given switching mechanism; the correctness of any generated candidates can be soundly checked in \dL. \rref{sec:impl} adds support for switched systems in the \KeYmaeraX prover based on \dL~\cite{DBLP:conf/cade/FultonMQVP15}, including a modeling interface for switched systems, sum-of-squares search for Lyapunov function candidates~\cite{1243743,sostools}, and fully automatic verification of stability specifications for standard switching mechanisms.
 Notably, the implementation requires \emph{no extensions} to \KeYmaeraX's soundness-critical core and thereby directly inherits all of \KeYmaeraX's correctness guarantees~\cite{DBLP:conf/cade/FultonMQVP15,DBLP:series/lncs/MitschP20}.
-This trustworthiness is necessary for computer-aided verification of complex, controlled switching designs, where the number of correctness conditions on their Lyapunov functions scales quadratically with the number of switching modes (\rref{subsec:controlstab}), making pen-and-paper proofs error-prone or infeasible. \rref{sec:casestudies} further applies the deductive approach on three case studies, chosen because each require subtle twists to standard switched system stability arguments: \begin{itemize} \item \emph{Longitudinal flight control}~\cite{735143}: This model is parametric (5 parameters, 2 state variables) and its stability justification due to Branicky~\cite{735143} uses a ``noncustomary'' Lyapunov function~\cite{871309}, whose correctness requires intricate arithmetic reasoning.
-The proof is enabled through the use of \emph{ghost switching} where virtual switching modes are introduced for the sake of the stability analysis, similar to the use of ghost variables in program verification~\cite{DBLP:journals/cacm/OwickiG76,Platzer18,DBLP:journals/jacm/PlatzerT20}.
+This trustworthiness is necessary for computer-aided verification of complex switching designs because the number of correctness conditions on their Lyapunov functions scales quadratically with the number of switching modes (\rref{subsec:controlstab}), making pen-and-paper proofs error-prone or infeasible. \rref{sec:casestudies} further applies the deductive approach on three case studies, chosen because each require subtle twists to standard switched system stability arguments: \begin{itemize} \item \emph{Longitudinal flight control}~\cite{735143}: This model is parametric (5 parameters, 2 state variables) and its stability justification due to Branicky uses a ``noncustomary'' Lyapunov function~\cite{735143,871309} with intricate arithmetic reasoning.
+The proof uses \emph{ghost switching}, where virtual switching modes are introduced for the sake of stability analysis, analogous to the use of ghost variables in program verification~\cite{DBLP:journals/cacm/OwickiG76,Platzer18,DBLP:journals/jacm/PlatzerT20}.